You Don't Want or Need Christmas Gifts

 You Don’t Want or Need Christmas Gifts

 How to tell your family you don’t want or need Christmas gifts is on the docket today.
-Every year in November I send an email to my four daughters to remind them that Mark and I no longer need or want any Christmas gifts.
-I also call them, to let them know we are fine with it.
+Every November, Mark and I email my four daughters to remind them that Mark and I no longer need or want Christmas gifts.
+I also called them to let them know we were okay with it.

-I don’t want them to feel guilty that we are not getting a present under the tree.
-I’m updating this post because I feel more than ever before that this topic is important.
+I don’t want them to feel guilty that we aren’t getting a present under the tree.
+I’m updating this post because I feel this topic is more essential than ever.

 In case you missed this post, Old-Fashioned Vintage Christmas Candy Recipes